untoldengine/UntoldEngine/docs/Architecture/assetFormat.md

 - chunk offsets are not 16-byte aligned
 - string offsets fall outside the string table
 - mesh/entity/material/texture indices are out of range
-- vertex or index ranges exceed their chunk bounds
+- vertex, index, or edge-index ranges exceed their chunk bounds
 - `vertexStrideBytes` does not match the declared vertex layout
 - `indexDataSizeBytes` does not match `indexCount * indexElementSize`